Edmund T. Allen: B-29 Superfortress crash

 As the United States became involved in World War II, Boeing was awarded a contract to build one of the most technologically advanced airplanes of the war, the B-29 Superfortress.
 On 21 September 1942, Allen took the first XB-29 on its initial flight and continued as the program's chief pilot.
-The second prototype first flew on 30 December 1942, this flight being terminated due to a serious engine fire.
-On 18 February 1943 the second prototype also experienced an engine fire, which was extinguished, but a second fire erupted.
-Two crewmen bailed out as the plane narrowly missed downtown Seattle skyscrapers on its approach to Boeing Field, but their parachutes did not deploy in time and they were killed.
-The aircraft crashed into the Frye Packing Plant just short of the runway, Allen, eight other crewmen and 19 workers in the meat-processing factory were killed.
+The second prototype first flew on 30 December, this flight being terminated due to a serious engine fire.

+On 18 February 1943, the second prototype also experienced an engine fire, which was extinguished, but a second fire erupted.
+Two crewmen bailed out as the plane narrowly missed downtown Seattle skyscrapers on its southbound approach to Boeing Field, but their parachutes did not deploy in time and they were killed.
+The aircraft crashed into the Frye Packing Plant just short of the runway; Allen, eight other crewmen, and 19 workers in the meat-processing factory were killed.
+While fighting the fire in the packing plant, a city fireman was overcome by fumes and succumbed, bringing the death toll to 29.